joshua-shuhan/diffri/README.md

 # DiffRI: A Diffusion Model for Relational Inference

-This repository provides implementations for experiments in the paper.
+This repository provides implementations of experiments in the paper for review.

 ## Setup
 ```